 Many of the most common skin conditions such as eczema, psoriasis and warts are just as likely to affect men as women.
-However, there are some skin conditions that men are at higher risk of developing.
-As males have higher levels of the male hormone testosterone, especially during adolescence, teenage boys are more likely to develop acne.
+However, there are some skin conditions that men are at higher risk of developing when exposed to harmful UV rays regularly or without sun protection.
+As males have higher levels of the male hormone testosterone, especially during adolescence, teenage boys are more likely to develop acne and require acne treatment.
 Testosterone encourages oil production in the skin which makes acne more likely to develop.
 Many men also shave regularly, leading to razor burn, ingrown hairs and more sensitive skin.
 Sensitive skin is more likely to be prone to allergies and react to external influences such as UV light and wind.

 Perhaps one of the most significant differences between skin conditions in men and women is the way that we look after our skin.
 Women are encouraged to treat their skin carefully using a variety of skincare products including protection against UV rays and are much more likely to see a doctor if they have a problem with their skin or notice something unusual.
-Men often don’t have a daily skincare routine designed to protect the skin and often ignore their skin, even if something seems wrong.
-This means that men can be more likely to develop preventable skin conditions and leave it longer before seeking help which can lead to irreversible damage.
+Men often don’t have a daily skincare routine designed to protect the skin and often ignore their skin, even if something seems wrong, failing to at least visit a doctor for a skin check.
+This means that men can be more likely to develop preventable skin conditions and leave them longer before seeking help which can lead to irreversible damage.

 THE RISK OF SKIN CANCER IN MEN